Hiram W. Franklin

 1848 Aug 28 ~ Fayette, Missouri, USA - The performance commenced at 2 O'clock with a magnificent spectacle entitled the 'Halt of the Bedouins', or the 'Arab's Bivouac'; Comic Song by Mr. Lake; Grand Trampoline Leaps by Mr. Hiram W. Franklin; Vaulting by the Company, led by H. W. Franklin; Beautiful Two Pony Act by the pride pet of the Arena, Master W. Grady; Horsemanship and Gymnastic Evolutions on two horses by Messrs B. Runnells and H. W. Franklin; single horse act by Mrs. Thomas Nunn; Mr. Lake and his Trained Dogs; Massaniello or Fisherman of Naples by Mr. B. Runnells; Slack-Rope feats by Mr. H. W. Franklin; Two Horse Alemande by Mrs. Thomas Nunn and B. Runnells; Mr. H. W. Franklin and his pupil, the beautiful and talented Master Wm.
 M. Grady in their celebrated Antipodeen Gymnastics and Muscular evolutions; Indian Warrior by John Spindle; Mrs. Lake performs difficult feats on the Slack-Wire; and Master Wm.
 Grady in a brilliant Single Horse Act; The precious and juvenile equestrian has already, by his beauty, talent, grace and skill, obtained the flattering soubriquet of the Young Ducrow of America.
 Among the stud of highly trained Horses, will be particularly noticed the feats of the celebrated Fighting Ponies.
 The whole to conclude with a laughable afterpiece. ref; Boon's Lick Times, Newspapers.com

-1850 Mar 26 ~ Arrival at New York, USA - H. W. Franklin, 28, American & Master Franklin, American, 'amateurs & various occupations', arrive New York, USA, aboard the 'Ohio' from Chagres, Panama via Havana, Cuba - in the company of:- Messrs.
-C. Rivers, Levater Lee, Mary Livingston, J. Kirkman, Sally Kirkman, Ellen Vass, Miss Schenck (2), J. H. Price, H. Schenck, Henry Drake, P. Smith, G. F. Honey, J. Blackman, Masters Rivers (2), Samuel Lee. ref; New York Passenger & Crew Lists.
+1850 Mar 26 ~ Arrival at New York, USA - H. W. Franklin, 28, American, with Master Franklin, American, 'amateurs & various occupations', arrive at New York, USA, aboard the 'Ohio' from Chagres, Panama via Havana, Cuba - in the company of:- Messrs.
+C. Rivers, Levater Lee, Mary Livingston, J. Kirkman, Sally Kirkman, Ellen Vass, Misses Schenck (2), J. H. Price, H. Schenck, Henry Drake, P. Smith, G. F. Honey, J. Blackman, Masters Rivers (2), Samuel Lee. ref; New York Passenger & Crew Lists.

 1850 Jul 8 - Great Olympic Circus (late of Astor's Place, New York) Newport., set up tent with many performers from Sands, Lent & Co, including Messrs.
 Richard Rivers (Proprietor) Hiram W. Franklin (the man shot in 1847), Burnell Runnals, John Glenroy, N. Robinson, George Honey and H. Conover; John Tryon served as manager. ref; Publication, The Rise of the American Circus, 1716-1899.